liquidtoon01/cex-local-stock-checker/README.md

 This script uses three .txt files as a "database" for reviewing what items you want reviewed, what stores to check and when to notify as stock is available or removed.

 It is advised to use this script on a schedule to be automatically alerted when stock is changed for your chosen item.
 Windows Task Scheduler is a perfect example of this.
+An WTS XML file has been provided as an example in this repo.

 The Powershell script has six parameters;